growilabs/growi-docs/docs/en/guide/tutorial/create_page.md

 2. Number list
 ```

-When pasting,
-a preview reflecting the contents in real time as shown below is displayed
+When pasting, a preview reflecting the contents in real time is displayed
-on the right side of the screen.
+on the right side of the screen, as shown below.

 ![create](./images/tutorial_page1.png)

-Let's actually enter characters on the edit screen
-and check the reflection on the preview screen on the right.
+You can also try typing into the editing box and checking the preview on the right.

-After editing, click the "Create" button.

-Click to create an article,
-and the page can be referenced as shown in the image below.
+After editing, click the Create button and you will be taken to view your new page as shown below.

 ![create](./images/tutorial_page2.png)

-You can switch to “Edit” tab and “View” tab to edit mode and view mode.
+You can switch between the View and Edit tabs to view or edit your page.

-Let's edit the created page.

-## Headline and hierarchy
+## Headers

-You can add headline to the pages using a pound sign.
+You can add a header or subheader to a page by prefixing your header text with a pound (or hash, or sharp) sign (#).
+You can increase the subheader level by adding additional pounds.
-A space is required immediately after the `#`.
+A space is required immediately after the final pound.

-Each time you increase the number of pound signs by two or three, it will be hierarchized.
+When you create a header, the header is automatically added to the index on the right side of the page.

 ![create](./images/tutorial_page2.png)

-When you create a headline,
-an index is automatically created on the right side of the page.

-## Documents and hierarchy

-You can write a text document on the page.
-The document can be hierarchized.
+## Hierarchical information

-Let's use paragraphs using either hyphens or asterisks.
+Information in a document can be organized hierarchically using hyphens or asterisks.

+Copy the following Markdown code into a new page.

 ```
 # Learn how to use GROWI